kolehiyolo/persn-adulting_101_v2/NEXT.md

 refactor generateRecurringTransactions.py
-settle on a naming convention for componentName+className, ie DateCard or dateCard scrollbars should not touch content
+settle on a naming convention for componentName+className, ie DateCard or dateCard scrollbars should not touch content toggle where you can just focus on current month, disable trailing and leading dates data

 my CC payments isn't perfectly planned no 2025 back to school plan